HandanYenial/FlaskFeedback/Readme.md

    - Logged-in users can submit feedback.
    - Users can edit or update their own feedback.
    - Feedback can be deleted by the user who submitted it.

+3. **Feedback List:**
+    - Users can view a list of all feedback they have provided.
+    - The list displays the feedback along with relevant details such as timestamps.